 - Turn the chicken breast over, and sear the other side for 2 – 3 minutes

 - If you pounded out the chicken (to about ½ inch), this may be enough to cook it through; if not move the whole pan to a 400 degree oven for 4 – 6 minutes, until it is cooked through

 - The two best ways to tell if the chicken is done are to either use an thermometer an see the internal temp reaches 160, or to look at the juices that run out of the chicken while it rests…the juice shouldn’t have any pink or blood in it

 - BTW after a few times, you’ll be able to tell just by touching the chicken breast and your own judgment but it’s important to get it right the first few times

-If you have left over bones, or a whole chicken carcass, make a Homemade Chicken Soup.
+And if you ever end up with the left-over bones, from a whole chicken carcass, make a Homemade Chicken Soup.